openturns/openturns/python/doc/theory/data_analysis/qqplot_graph.rst

 QQ-plot
 -------

-The Quantile - Quantile - Plot (QQ Plot) allows one to validate whether two given samples of data are drawn from the same continuous distribution of dimension 1.
+The Quantile - Quantile - Plot (QQ Plot) enables to validate whether two given samples of data are drawn from the same continuous distribution of dimension 1.